Rebuild Foundation: Black Artists Retreat

 Black Artists Retreat (BAR) was founded by Theaster Gates and Eliza Myrie, a Chicago-based artist, with the goal of creating time and space for artists to be together.
 Gates' goal to gather was matched with Myrie's goal of motivating dialogue among artists of color.
 Held annually, artists are invited to think, learn, exchange and socialize.
 This artist-led initiative is guided by the tenets of fellowship, rejuvenation, and intellectual rigor.
 The Retreat is held annually in Chicago, where it was originated.
 This two-day event includes roller skating, music and performances, as well as art installations.
 The Retreat explores how artists, performers, curators, historians and others play, pray, worship, commune, entertain, interrupt, celebrate, heal, mourn and invite unity.
 2019 was the first year the Retreat was held outside of Gates' native town, the Retreat was held in New York, at the Park Avenue Armory's Drill Hall.
 Gates rehabbed the hall with the Park Avenue Armory Conservancy.
 BAR provides opportunities for artists to gather and reflect on the role of sound in their lives and practices.

 Archive House

 The Archive House is a transformed building that houses a micro library.
 Gates acquired the building that is now the Archive House in 2009 for $16,000.
 The Archive House is one of Gates' projects within Dorchester Industries.
 Similar to Gates' other rehabilitation projects, the Archive House incorporates many reclaimed materials.

 Listening House

 The Listening House is a renovated South Side candy store that provides space for community programs and serves as an archive for Chicago institutions of older eras.
-This includes Dr. Wax Records and 8,000 LPs comprising the final inventory from a former nearby record store.
+This includes Dr. Wax Records and 8,000 LPs consisting of the final inventory from a former nearby record store.
 The rest of the house will be converted into areas for reading and other library-style purposes.